 Harm Reduction Action Center volunteers and participants along with Colorado M.A.C.
-Cosmetics employees met Thursday to “raise a ruckus” in observance of World AIDS Day in Denver.
+Cosmetics employees met Thursday to demonstrate in observance of World AIDS Day in Denver.

 “This is a time that we remember those that we’ve lost,” said Lisa Raville, Executive Director of the Harm Reduction Action Center.
 “We talk a lot about prevention, as well.”